babanomania/brewlytics/README.md

 2. Add a new PostgreSQL database using host `olap-db`, port `5432`, user `brew`, password `brew`, and database `coffee_olap`.
 3. (Optional) customise `metabase/dashboard.json` and run
-   `docker-compose --profile metabase run --rm metabase-setup` to create an example dashboard automatically.
+   `docker-compose --profile metabase-setup run --rm metabase-setup` to create an example dashboard automatically.
 The script reads the config file path from the `DASHBOARD_CONFIG` environment variable (defaults to `metabase/dashboard.json`).

-You can also customise the dashboard by providing a JSON config file and running `docker-compose --profile metabase run --rm metabase-setup`.
+You can also customise the dashboard by providing a JSON config file and running `docker-compose --profile metabase-setup run --rm metabase-setup`.
 The script reads the file path from the `DASHBOARD_CONFIG` environment variable (defaults to `metabase/dashboard.json`).